joeltgray/AImaginaryCreations/README.md

 Run `npm install` from the root working directory to install the project using node

-Run `npm run start` to begin the program
+Run `npm run start` to begin the program using randomly generated words

+If you wish to specify your own words to give to the prompt rather than have the words be randomly generated you can pass them into the script like so:

+Run `npm run start -- helicopter` to pass the word helicopter in as your intended word

+Or:

+Run `npm run start -- "more words"` to pass in multiple words in one go.

 ### This program is a fully automated AI bot.
 The program works in 5 main steps:
 1: Generates between 2 to 5 random words from the dictionary